JMPerez/jmperez.github.com/_posts/2016-07-16-data-fetching-universal-apps.md

 This is really useful if you are implementing a wrapper for your API endpoints.
 It is convenient to support all the endpoints, but an app might only be interesting in using a few of those.

-I have started experimenting with this building [a wrapper for the Spotify Web API](https://github.com/JMPerez/spotify-web-api-js-poc) that exposes each endpoint as an exported function, so that the unused endpoints are not part of the generated code.
+I have started experimenting with this building [a new wrapper for the Spotify Web API](https://github.com/JMPerez/spotify-web-api-js-poc) that exposes each endpoint as an exported function, so that the unused endpoints are not part of the generated code.

 ## Conclusion